Cosmetic Dental Bonding

 The tooth is isolated with a rubber dam to ensure a secure bond; saliva can interfere with the adhesive.
 Then, a weak acid is put on the tooth.
 This is similar to using sandpaper on wood—a slightly roughened surface is better than a slick one when it comes to adhesion.

-Then, one of the New Orleans dentists places a small amount of composite resin on the tooth and begins to shape the material.
+Then, one of the River Ridge dentists places a small amount of composite resin on the tooth and begins to shape the material.
 This is quickly hardened with a curing light.
 Additional layers can be applied until the perfect tooth shape is achieved.
 When finished, that annoying flaw is gone and you have a smile that’s ideal.

 Caring for Cosmetic Dental Bonding